To get the selected color from JColorChooser

 we need to create an implementation of the ChangeListener

 interface.
-This interface provide a single method call stateChanged(ChangeEvent e)
+This interface provides a single method call stateChanged(ChangeEvent e)

 .
 The instance of this interface implementation need to be passed to JColorChooser